davidpots/playsongnotes/modules/getting-started/how-go-search-lessons.md

 Clicking it will link you out to that specific Patreon page.
 Simply [scroll to the bottom](/getting-started/how-to-download-pdfs) of the Patreon post, click the PDF attachment link, and you're done!

-_Note, not all lesson pages have Patreon PDFs available for download._

 <br />
 ## Once I find a lesson, how do I get the song sheet?